Building Canrun: A statically typed logic programming library for Rust

 }

-With pseudo-private5 accessors that can be used to retreive the inner containers:
+all over it and ask nicely to be left alone.] accessors that can be used to retreive the inner containers:

 impl<'a> DomainType<'a, i32> for MyDomain {